-Propane burners to use with your pans for sauces, omelettes, etc.
+Propane burners to use with your pans for sauces, pasta, soup etc.

 Materials to be Supplied by Each Team (as applies):

-Teams are only allowed to bring ten food items from home with a total cost not to be over $10.
+Teams are only allowed to bring ten food items from home.
 See Restrictions for further guidance on allowable food items.

 Remember food safety and keep perishable items in a cooler with ice packs

 Remember that no milk, eggs, seafood, or meat you bring yourself is allowed in your recipe.

 Each team must bring all equipment needed for example, knives, utensils, serving plate, cutting boards, blenders, food processors, waffle iron, sauté pan etc. (See above for cooking equipment provided).